digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

      }
   }

-This health check will have ``participant1`` "ledger ping" itself every 30 seconds.
-The process will be considered healthy if the ping is successful.
+This health check causes ``participant1`` to "ledger ping" itself every 30 seconds.
+The process is considered healthy if the ping is successful.

 .. _canton-metrics: